urinethrower/Project-Deities/README.md

 k = k + 1
 Loop
 ```
-And this is the main testing interface in Excel:
+And this is my main testing interface in Excel:
 ![image1](img/stage1_tester.JPG)

 It iterates various information about all positions entered by the system, and the information calculated are further manipulated and eventually returns performance metrics such as ROI, for each system tested.

 ## Building and testing the confluence trading system